A page from a crossword puzzle with instructions to complete the crossword grid.

 • Are committed to strengthening values-based leadership across the Loreto network

-• Want to deepen your knowledge of Canon Law and
+• Want to deepen your understanding of Canon Law and MPJP governance

 Loreto Ministries will fully fund your participation in selected Canon Law study modules.